cronvel/nextgen-events/README.md

 * arg1 `any type` (optional) first argument to transmit
 * arg2 `any type` (optional) second argument to transmit
 * ...
-* callback `function` (optional) a completion callback triggered when all listener have done, accepting arguments:
+* callback `function` (optional) a completion callback triggered when all listener have finished, accepting arguments:
 	* interruption `any type` if truthy, then emit was interrupted with this interrupt value (provided by userland)
 	* event `Object` representing the current event